Security guard: Functions and duties

 Many security firms and proprietary security departments practice the "detect, deter, observe and report" method.
-Security officers are not required to make arrests, but have the authority to make a citizen's arrest, or otherwise act as an agent of law enforcement, for example, at the request of a police officer or a sheriff.
+Security officers are usually not required to make arrests, but have the authority to make a citizen's arrest and detain them, or otherwise act as an agent of law enforcement, for example, at the request of a police officer or a sheriff.
+Some security officers may also be armed, with functions similar to an auxiliary police.

 A private security officer's responsibility is protecting their client from a variety of hazards (usually in the form of criminal acts).
 Security personnel enforce company rules and can act to protect lives and property, and they sometimes have a contractual obligation to provide these actions.
 In addition to basic deterrence, security officers are often trained to perform specialized tasks such as arrest and control (including handcuffing and restraints), operate emergency equipment, perform first aid, CPR, take accurate notes, write detailed reports, and perform other tasks as required by the client they are serving.
 All security officers are also required to go through additional training mandated by the state for the carrying of weapons such as batons, firearms, and pepper spray (e.g. the Bureau of Security and Investigative Services in California has requirements that a license for each item listed must be carried while on duty).
 Some officers are required to complete police certification for special duties.
 In recent years, due to elevated threats of terrorism, most security officers are required to have bomb-threat training and/or emergency crisis training, especially those located in soft target areas such as shopping malls, schools, and any other area where the general public congregate.
 One major economic justification for security personnel is that insurance companies (particularly fire insurance carriers) will give substantial rate discounts to sites which have a 24-hour presence.
 For a high risk or high-value property, the discount can often exceed the money being spent on its security program.
 Discounts are offered because having security on site increases the odds that any fire will be noticed and reported to the local fire department before a total loss occurs.
 Also, the presence of security officers (particularly in combination with effective security procedures) tends to diminish "shrinkage", theft, employee misconduct, and safety rule violations, property damage, or even sabotage.
 Many casinos hire security officers to protect money when transferring it from the casino to the casino's bank.